Rakeshgurugubelli/DevOps_realtime_task/Prometheus_Grafana/observability_readme.md

     Instrumentation: when developer setup metrics,logs, traces in the application then that is called as instrumentation

    **Metrics:** Total 4 types of metrics we have
                 1.) **counter:** eg: logging into the application or HTTp request (when user logged in the application count will be increase that comes under counter metric type)
-                2.) **gauge** eg: cpu utilization(In cpu utilization it will increase or decrease so we can guage metrics ) 3.) **histogram**In histogram will create buckets like(Anyone ask how many times my https request taking more than 5ms or how many times cpu utilization is more than 50 percent this scenario will use this histogram metrics)
+                2.) **gauge** eg: cpu utilization(In cpu utilization it will increase or decrease so we can guage metrics ) 3.) **histogram**In histogram will create buckets like(Anyone ask how many times my https request taking more than 5ms or how many times cpu utilization is more than 50 percent this scenario will use this histogram metrics) 4.) **summary**:
-                 4.) **summary**:

-**logging**
-EFK stack:

 **Grafana:**